tcltk/tcl/doc/markdown/NRE.md

 **Tcl\_NRExprObj** pushes a function that evaluates *objPtr* as an expression in the same manner as [Tcl\_ExprObj][ExprLongObj] but without consuming space on the C stack.

-All of the functions return **TCL\_OK** if the evaluation of the script, command, or expression has been scheduled successfully.
-Otherwise (for example if the command name cannot be resolved), they return **TCL\_ERROR** and store a message as the interpreter's result.
+All of the functions return [TCL\_OK][catch] if the evaluation of the script, command, or expression has been scheduled successfully.
+Otherwise (for example if the command name cannot be resolved), they return [TCL\_ERROR][catch] and store a message as the interpreter's result.

 **Tcl\_NRAddCallback** pushes *postProcPtr*.
 The signature for **Tcl\_NRPostProc** is: